aka3257/CSGO-GC-Replacement/README.md

 A custom Game Coordinator for CS:GO Legacy, written in Node.js.

+## warning:
+This code sucks and not perfect, cuz its in active developing phase

 ## Features

 - connects to CSGO Legacy (with modified csgo_gc)